List of the Top Capital Providers

 • Emphasizes achieving alpha and amplified returns in inefficient markets

-• Focused on the lower-middle market, which provides an attractive risk/reward
+• Focused on the lower-middle market companies, which provides an attractive risk/reward

 • Partners with specialized managers and independent sponsors to construct outperforming portfolios

 HighVista claims to differentiate itself through its “relentless pursuit of alpha”.
 It aims to achieve this through identifying inefficiencies and building long-term, value-driven partnerships.
-The firm targets the lower-middle market, where the inherent market inefficiencies create compelling risk/reward profiles.
+The firm focuses where the inherent market inefficiencies create compelling risk/reward profiles.

 HighVista partners with sponsors to construct portfolios that can outperform the broader market.
 They partner with independent sponsors and managers with expertise in many different markets.
 HighVista focuses on identifying hidden opportunities.
 It then supports them through every phase of the investment lifecycle.